Public Health Scholars Program FAQ

 I have received a grant or scholarship, am I eligible to apply the grant or scholarship to this program?

-Yes, students admitted to the 3-year public health cohort program can use their financial aid and merit awards to cover summer tuition and living expenses, provided you have met the Satisfactory Academic Progress (SAP) requirements and have submitted a Summer Aid Application.
+Yes, students admitted to the 3-year public health scholars program can use their financial aid and merit awards to cover summer tuition and living expenses, provided you have met the Satisfactory Academic Progress (SAP) requirements and have submitted a Summer Aid Application.
 As long as you are enrolled at least half time, you are still eligible to receive financial aid (including merit awards).
 The aid is prorated based on your enrollment status.
 Merit awards are capped at tuition and do not cover living expenses.
 If you need additional financial aid to cover living expenses, you will need to complete a FAFSA when it becomes available in January for the following summer.

 If I decide I do not like the program and transition to a traditional 4-year degree program, how will this affect my financial aid?